 A Global Entry card is a U.S. Customs and Border Protection (CBP) program that allows expedited clearance for pre-approved, low-risk travelers upon arrival in the United States.
 Members enter the United States through automatic kiosks at select airports.

 The Global Entry card is technically a travel clearance card.
-Because it does not contain many critical identification card elements such as physical description or bearer's signature, it would not be acceptable in the states that require IDs to contain these elements.
-As a standard of professional practice, a Global Entry card should not be used for identifying a signer in states that do not have statutory ID requirements.
+Because it does not contain many critical identification card elements, such as physical description or the bearer’s signature, it would not be acceptable in states that require IDs to contain these elements.
+As a standard of professional practice, a Global Entry card should not be used to identify a signer in states that do not have statutory ID requirements.

 International driver's license